Food For Humans

 One of the coldest, unmoving realities of being an adult: figuring out what the heck to make for dinner every night until you die.
 No matter what else happens, at the end of the day, we all need to eat.

-The world feels like it’s ending, the cost of food is rising, wages are stagnating, tech-boom isolation is closing in, content is written by robots, Paris is burning, Venice is underwater, and yet, you still have to make dinner.
+The world feels like it’s ending, the cost of food is rising, wages are stagnating, tech-boom isolation is closing in, content is written by robots, Paris is burning, and Venice is underwater.
+Yet, you still have to make dinner.
+And you have to do it every night.

 I can’t fix the world, nor can I fix the humdrum realities of adult life.
 Here’s what I can offer: empathy, hope, advice, thoughts, reading recommendations, and, most importantly, ideas for how to make the Sisyphean task of making dinner bring you joy rather than dread.